WE ARE NOT PLANNING ANY LITTERS FOR 2022

 To Registered breeders such as ourselves, who spent 24/7/365 taking care of their cats and are extremely particular about their care, feeding and upbringing, it was totally heartbreaking to us to find that our babies were no longer wanted.

 When breeding girls come on call at about 4-6 months of age they cycle every 2-4 weeks (sometimes more frequently) and during that time they mostly become fixated on finding a mate.
 Behaviour is extreme, "calling" out, literally, (which is why it is named a "cat's call") in some cases it is an actual scream, often to the point of not eating and pacing endlessly.
-Whilst the girls (known as Queens when they are being used for breeding) are best not mated until 12-15 months of age, in a small dedicated cattery this time can be managed (through socialisation, interaction with the family and other cats in the household) all the while with the intent of mating the girl at the right time (season, weather, litter list of waiting pet parents etc.) and keeping her well and relatively content during the waiting time.
+Whilst the girls (known as Queens when they are being used for breeding) are best not mated until 12-15 months of age, in a small dedicated cattery this time can be managed (through socialisation, play distraction, interaction with the family and other cats in the household) all the while with the intent of mating the girl at the right time (season, weather, litter list of waiting pet parents etc.) and keeping her well and relatively content during the waiting time.

 Unfortunately girls cannot exist in this state indefinitely and being ethical breeders most concerned about our cats' welfare and lifestyle, we had no choice but to desex our young queens and stop breeding.